meetshah1205/Envixstar-with-Website/README.md

 To start using CelebBot, simply ask a question or say something to the bot.
 Follow the prompts to choose a public figure, and let the conversation flow!

 ## Supported Celebrities

-Almost any celebrity on the planet, irrespective of their gender, proffesion, race or nation.
+Almost any celebrity on the planet, irrespective of their gender, profession, race, or nation.

 ## Examples